 Why Even Billionaires Need an Emergency Fund

 Things were going along great-until they weren’t.
 In 2008, Siegel couldn’t sell a $300 million securitization and pay off the primary lenders, his credit dried up, and he was in the midst of a huge Las Vegas building project.
-His funding gravy train dried up in the midst of the sub-prime lending crisis and mortgage meltdown.
+Siegel’s funding dried up in the midst of the sub-prime lending crisis and mortgage meltdown, a massive economic event.

 Not only are there wealthy folks without savings, there are high income earners plagued with debt and a negative net worth.
-Without getting into the psychological reasons for this, what does this mean for those of us without a $1,000,000,000.00 net worth?
+Without getting into the psychological reasons for this, what does this mean for those of us without a $1,000,000,000 net worth?

-No Matter What Your Income Level is; You Need to Save
+No Matter What Your Income Level is – You Need to Save

-Everyone needs some cash to fall back on when hard times hit.
-And financial setbacks happen to everyone.
+Everyone needs extra cash to fall back on when hard times hit.
+Financial setbacks happen to everyone.
 Not only are the poor susceptible to financial problems, but high income earners who overspend and don’t save can run into financial problems as well.

-- Building an emergency fund must be done now.
+- Build an emergency fund now.
 Don’t worry about the amount, just funnel a percent of each paycheck into a separate savings account designated for emergencies.
-Vow not to touch this money unless there is a financial emergency.
-No, I don’t mean buying a new electronic gadget or pair of shoes!
+This money is not your ‘retirement‘ money which goes into an IRA or 401k.